GeorgieGray/all-about-dinos/README.md

 ### Header/navigation bar
 - Website logo which can be clicked to return to the home page
 - Primary navigation links to the home page and the dinosaur index
-- Mobile-friendly navigation menu, hidden behind hamburger icon
+- Mobile-friendly navigation menu, hidden behind hamburger icon.
+The text is much larger to make it easier to use via touch controls on a small screen.

 ![header1](https://i.gyazo.com/8a9f06706a8ebed7bb137e45e49ea3b0.png)
 ![header2](https://i.imgur.com/j7VvhjO.gif)